 In PAF there is no staff; your stay is not organised by others.
 PAF has no funding and is based on self-organization.

-There are only two rules in PAF:
+There are only four rules in PAF:

 - make things possible for others